develop-me/bootcamp--week-01-02--html-and-css/slides/PITCHME.md

 Introduce yourself: who, what, why
 Get class to introduce themselves

 ---

 #### Before We Begin: Class Rules

 - This is essentially a workplace
 	- Be respectful & kind |
 	- Keep it clean |
 	- Timekeeping |
-- Daily |
 - Please take your breaks |
-- Please let me take my breaks. |
+- Please let me take my breaks |

 Note:
 If you have any problems we are all here.
 That includes with any of us.
 Speak in turn.